- Editorial Policies

-- Submitted articles must focus on the science, new technologies and the business components of sustainable and responsible forest investments and management
+- Submitted articles must focus on the science, new technologies and the business aspects of sustainable and responsible forest investments and management.

 - Articles to be included in the journal must describe significant advances or significantly improved explanations and overviews (as in the case of review articles) of subjects within the scope of the journal.
 In addition to originality, the work must be understandable to a general audience of post-secondary-educated readers with backgrounds in areas such as business administration, finance, economics, or forest management.
 However, we encourage all authors to provide fundamental explanations of non-basic concepts to respect the diverse backgrounds of readers who may not be conversant in the field.